Steps to Prepare for a Wildfire Emergency

 • Use only non-combustible outdoor furniture.

-Zone 3: Reduced Fuel Zone - (30 to 100 feet from the home)
+Zone 3: Reduced Fuel Zone

 This zone is the area farthest from the home.
 It extends from 30 feet to 100 feet from your home, other structures, decks, etc., or to your property line, whichever is closer.

-• Create fuel breaks around your property such as pathways or driveways.
+• Create fuel breaks around your property such as pathways or driveways

-• Cut down tree limbs that are 8 feet or closer to the ground.
+• Cut down tree limbs that are 8 feet or closer to the ground

 • Remove small trees and brush.